 Download Full Text (4.1 MB)

 John Kean wrote from Beaufort to Susan Kean, his wife, address not included.
-He returned to Beaufort fro Savannah, GA.
-He wrote about his debt owed in Georgia as well as what money is due to him.
-He gave a list of all the money he owed, what was owed to him, and property her owned.
+He returned to Beaufort from Savannah, GA.
+He gave a list of all the money he owed, what was owed to him, and property he owned.
 He told Susan that he transferred 2000 acres of land in Georgia to a trust for her and her children.
 Her trustees were William Stephens, Philip Livingston, and Robert Barnwell.
-He wrote that once the conflicts with local Native Americans were over he would turn it into a functioning plantation and remarked the land could be worked by up to 100 enslaved people.
+John wrote that once the conflicts with local Native Americans were over he would turn it into a functioning plantation worked by up to 100 enslaved people.
 The letter is missing the final page.

 John Kean (1755-1795)